 MAX.
-DENSITY (PERNET ACRE) LOT COVERAGE limited applica and pe standa Undefined, but Max.
-Impervious Cover n/a limited by applicable design and performance standards such as height and parking licable design performance ndards such as Min.
-Open Space for Major Residential Subdivisions n/a Residential 2 MAX.
-BUILDING HEIGHT All development 36 ft along the adjacent street setback line; 60 ft once the setback angle is attained
+DENSITY (PE RNET ACRE) LOT COVERAGE

+All development Undefined, but limited by applicable design and performance standards such as Max.
+Impervious Cover Min.
+Open Space for Major Residential Subdivisions n/a n/a

+Residential 2 height and parking

+MAX.
+BUILDING HE IGHT

+All development 36 ft along the adjacent street setback line; 60 ft once the setback angle is attained